Sanrrone/Gutbusters/README.md

 --threads 8
 ```

+* --in: Path to the input contig FASTA file (.fna/.fa/.fasta) containing assembled contigs to analyze.

+* --outdir: Output directory where all generated results, annotations, summaries, and intermediate files will be written.

+* --threads: Number of CPU threads to use during processing.
+Higher values increase parallelization and reduce runtime.

+### Gutbusters bacteria

 In case of bacteria, the input is is the metagenome assembly + the bams associated to it (reads mapped back to the assembly.
 1 or more).
-### Gutbusters bacteria

 ```
 apptainer run gutbustersB_v1.sif \